 From MongoDB to Cassandra: Architectural Lessons.
 This webinar covers more detail about SHIFT’s move from MongoDB to Cassandra including differences in their architectures and why Cassandra was a better choice for their application platform and analytics tool.

 Patrick McFadin makes the case that Cassandra is the best NoSQL database option vs MongoDB.
 The architecture of Cassandra and its availability, consistency tuning and scalability make it a clear choice.

-Blake is a Senior Backend Developer at SHIFT, a member of Tinkerpop and one of the primary authors of CQLengine, the python Cassandra CQL3 object mapper.
+Blake is a Software Engineer at DataStax, a member of Tinkerpop and one of the primary authors of CQLengine, the python Cassandra CQL3 object mapper.
 You can follow Blake at @blakeeggleston.

-Jon Haddad is the Senior Architect at SHIFT.
+Jon Haddad is an Apache Cassandra Technical Evangelist at DataStax.
 He is a Cassandra MVP and is also one of the maintainers of CQLengine.
 Jon has spent the last decade at various startups in the LA area.
 You can follow Jon at @rustyrazorblade.